 Facebook Marketplace offers an excellent opportunity for brands to compete in general user-to-user commerce: the transactions that usually take place between individuals.
 Your business may offer some of the same goods available there, sometimes for a better value, and now, you can move directly into that arena.
 As you monitor the Marketplace, you will get a better idea of what products and services your key customers seek out.

 Users spend an average of 2 hours and 23 minutes per day on social media.
 They're trying to keep up with the latest news, stay connected to people and brands, and engage in networking opportunities.
 You want some of that time to be spent with your brand.
-So, here's how you can get the most out of Facebook Marketplace and Instagram Shopping.
+So, here's how you can get the most out of social media ecommerce through Facebook Marketplace and Instagram Shopping.

 Shopping directly from Instagram creates a seamless experience for users.
 Currently, the process that allows users to purchase directly from the app is in beta testing, and it has proven to be a highly successful addition to the platform.
 Advertisers that have set up the first steps for Instagram Shopping can expect to see an invitation for the checkout feature soon, so it may be wise to get the preliminary process started.
 Instagram has indicated these accounts will be more likely to get access to features.